 Instructions

-- Start by making the tea.
-Add water, milk, and chai masala into a small pot and bring the mixture to a boil.
+- Add water, milk, and chai masala powder into a small pot and bring the mixture to a boil over medium-high heat.

-- Simmer the heat to medium and cook for 2 minutes.
+- Reduce the heat to medium and cook for 2 minutes.

-- Now add the black tea leaves and sugar and cook for another 2 minutes on medium heat.
+- Now add the black tea leaves and sugar and cook for another 2 minutes.

 - Strain the ready tea using a fine mesh strainer in 2 serving cups.

-- While the tea is cooking, let’s make the froth.
-Add full-fat milk into a small pan and bring it to a boil.
+- While the tea is cooking, make the froth.
+Add milk to a small pan and bring it to a boil over medium-high heat.

 - Once the milk comes to a boil, pull it between 2 utensils from height to create the foam on top.
 You can also use a coffee frother or an electric milk frother to make the froth.